simensen/fig-leaf/transform-logical-paths.md

 `/Foo/Bar/Baz/Qux`, and a _logical path prefix_ of `/Foo/Bar/`, then `Baz/Qux`
 is the _logical path suffix_.

-**File System Base Path**: A path in the file system associated with a _logical path prefix_.
-The _file system base path_ MAY end with a directory separator, thereby referring to a directory; or, it MAY NOT end with a directory separator, thereby indicating a file or a partial directory name.
+**File System Path Prefix**: A leading path in the file system associated with a _logical path prefix_.
+The _file system path prefix_ MAY end with a directory separator, thereby referring to a directory; or, it MAY NOT end with a directory separator, thereby indicating a file or a partial directory name.